vlad-io/DLMDS-EDE02-CODE/readme.md

 ![docker-compose up expected output](/assets/docker-compose-build-no-env.png)

 6. Run the containers
-        docker-compose up
+        `docker-compose up`
 ![docker-compose up expected output](/assets/docker-compose-up.png)

 As the docker composer launches the containers and one of the lines in the terminal output will print an address to the jupyter notebook.
-It should be similar to http://127.0.0.1:8888/lab?token=....
-Navigate to that link in the browser.
-The processed data (the csv files) will be available in the '/data-in' folder
+It should be similar to `http://127.0.0.1:8888/lab?token=....` Navigate to that link in the browser.
+The processed data (the csv files) will be available in the `/data-in` folder

 ![jupyter access link example](/assets/jupyter-link.png)

-7. To shut down, stop the containers in Docker Desktop (if installed) or Ctrl+C in the terminal where the "docker-compose up" command was executed.
+7. To shut down, stop the containers in Docker Desktop (if installed) or Ctrl+C in the terminal where the `docker-compose up` command was executed.

 # Infrastructure as code: Docker image details

 1. Injestor

 The docker image that retrieves a dataset from Kaggle.
-It can be used independently from the docker-compose, if a 'data-in' volume is provided in the docker run command
+It can be used independently from the docker-compose, if a 'data-in' volume is provided in the `docker run` command

-### The image folder is in ./injestor that contains:
+The `./injestor` folder that contains:

-- Dockerfile with:
+a.
+Dockerfile with:

-##### python base image
+- python base image

-##### installation additional kaggle library that is needed to retrieve the dataset
+- installation additional kaggle library that is needed to retrieve the dataset

-- crontab file
+b. crontab file

-##### Specifies the schedules and the kaggle download command
+- Specifies the schedules and the kaggle download command

-##### First line (@reboot) specifies that the download should run immediately when the container starts
+- First line (@reboot) specifies that the download should run immediately when the container starts

-##### Second line label specifies the frequency schedule:
+- Second line label specifies the frequency schedule:

 Downloads hourly (as per "@hourly" label).
 If a different schedule is needed the "@hourly" label should be updated.
 For a posible set of schedule one can use the following examples:

-- every minute: */1 * * * *
+-- every minute: */1 * * * *
-- every day: 0 1 * * *
+-- every day: 0 1 * * *
-- once a month: 0 0 1 * *
+-- once a month: 0 0 1 * *
-- every quarter: 0 0 1 */3 *
+-- every quarter: 0 0 1 */3 *

-##### Second line command is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets
+- Second line command is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets

 - If a different dataset is needed the 'sudalairajkumar/novel-corona-virus-2019-dataset' should be changed to the desired label
 - The destination folder is the persistent volume that is accessible from the next stage (the Processor) in pipeline.